 Hound smell can also become worse due to medical problems, including

 - Skin infection

 - Poor diet

-If you suspect that your beagle has a medical concern that is making its natural odor unbearable, consult your vet!
+If you suspect your beagle has a medical concern that makes its natural odor unbearable, consult your vet!

 Dogs have two pea-sized glands on either side of the anus.
-These glands (sometimes called anal sacs) produce a very strong-smelling liquid at the end of your dog’s bowel movements.
+These glands (anal sacs) produce a very strong-smelling liquid at the end of your dog’s bowel movements.
 This liquid is a “calling card” (its scent is unique to your dog) and provides information about your dog to dogs that pass by.

 When your dog has a bowel movement, the anal glands express themselves – but sometimes, this is not the case.
 Natural anal gland expression can be influenced by: